-- Inclusion for science is carried out in line with other school policies - Planning, learning, and teaching in science set high expectations for all children. - Science provides opportunities for all children to achieve

-- Teachers are aware that children bring to school different experiences, interests and strengths that will influence the way in which they learn science. - Teachers use a variety of teaching styles and strategies to meet the needs of all children in their science learning.
+- Inclusion for science is carried out in line with the school's policies for SEN, EMAS, G&T and equal opportunities. - Planning and learning and teaching in science set high expectations for all children. - Science provides opportunities for all children to achieve including boys and girls, children with SEN, children with disabilities, children who are G&T, children from all social and cultural backgrounds, children from different ethnic groups including travellers, refugees, asylum seekers and those from diverse linguistic backgrounds. - Teachers are aware that children bring to school different experiences, interests and strengths that will influence the way in which they learn science. - Teachers will use a variety of teaching styles and strategies to meet the needs of all children in their science learning.